Speaking Bipolar – A Mental Illness Translator

 But Then We Run Away

-What makes friendships even harder is that we frequently try to cut people out of our lives completely.
+What makes friendships even harder is we frequently try to cut people out of our lives.
 I can’t say what triggers this.
 If you know, please share your thoughts below.

 You say, “Friday doesn’t work for me to have dinner.”